Charles Albert Buswell

 Charles Albert Buswell (October 15, 1913 – June 14, 2008) was an American prelate of the Roman Catholic Church who served as bishop of the Diocese of Pueblo in Colorado from 1959 to 1979.

 Biography

 Early life

 Charles Buswell was born on October 15, 1913, in Homestead, Oklahoma, to Charles and Bridget Buswell.
-Soon after his birth, the family moved to Oklahoma City.
-Charles Buswell received his primary and secondary education at the cathedral's St. Joseph School, the studied for two years at St. Benedict's College in Atchison, Kansas.
+Soon after his birth, the family moved to Oklahoma City, Oklahoma.
+Charles Buswell received his primary and secondary education at the cathedral's St. Joseph School, then studied for two years at St. Benedict's College in Atchison, Kansas.
 In 1933, he entered St. Louis Preparatory Seminary in Webster Groves, Missouri.

-After studying theology at Kenrick-Glennon Seminary in St. Louis, Buswell entered in 1936 the American College of the Immaculate Conception in Leuven, Belgium.
+After studying theology at Kenrick-Glennon Seminary in St. Louis, Missouri, Buswell entered in 1936 the American College of the Immaculate Conception in Leuven, Belgium.
 He was known there as "both a serious student and a congenial companion among his fellow seminarians."
 He also served as prefect and assistant editor of The American College Bulletin during his studies.